orryverducci/AudioCore/README.md

 Development Environment
 -----------------------
-This project has been developed in Microsoft Visual Studio 2015.
+This project has been developed in Microsoft Visual Studio 2015 and Xamarin Studio.
+Visual Studio Code is also supported.

 Development State
 -----------------